Tag

 Last but not least, there’s also an app that I believe you’ll like: Simple Shutdown Scheduler.
 It can help you with scheduling or triggering immediate actions for shutting down or restarting Windows 10.
 Before installing it though, you will have to install the additional Windows 10 feature .NET Framework 3.5.

-Then, open the app, go to the General tab, and pick the Restart action from the Immediate action dropdown menu.
+Then, open the app, go to the General tab, and pick the Restart from the Immediate action dropdown menu.
 Once you do, hit the Go button next to it.

 Immediate action in Simple Shutdown Scheduler

-If you want to learn more about this app, check out this guide we published some time ago: Set your Windows PC to turn off or restart at certain time, with Simple Shutdown Scheduler.
+If you want to more about this app, check out this guide we published some time ago: Set your Windows PC to turn off or restart at certain time, with Simple Shutdown Scheduler.

 How do you usually restart your Windows 10 computer?